michaelhush/M-LOOP/docs/tutorials.rst

 			cost_dict = {'cost':cost, 'uncer':uncer, 'bad':bad}
 			return cost_dict

-In this code snipet we also implement a constructor.
-Here we just define a numpy array which definies the minimum_parameter values.
-We can call this variable whenever we need in the get_next_cost_dict method.
-You can also define your own custom methods in your interface or even inheret from other classes.
+In this code snippet we also implement a constructor.
+Here we just define a numpy array which defines the minimum_parameter values.
+We can call this variable whenever we need in the *get_next_cost_dict method*.
+You can also define your own custom methods in your interface or even inherit from other classes.

 Once you have implemented your own Interface running M-LOOP can be done in three lines.